 The through line is her interest in how each individual intersects with the ideas of “the good body,” “phenomenal dancing,” and “transcend to magic.”

-She strives to cultivate a platform for every dance artist to find a personal practice that is rigorous, playful, honest, curious, fluid, socially and politically expansive and pointed toward unabashed excellence.
-This desire shape shifts – gets deeper or lighter depending on the nature of the interaction, whether it be an on-going weekly ritual of a class with the Seattle dance community, a sultry summer workshop, a short term guest artist visit or a longer engagement in a college or university.
+KT cultivates a platform for every artist to find a personal practice that is rigorous, playful, honest, curious, socially and politically expansive, and pointed toward unabashed excellence.
+The intensity of this desire shape shifts depending on the nature of the interaction, whether it be a single master class, summer workshop, a short term guest artist visit, or a longer engagement in a college or university.

 Notable teaching residencies include: